 Both FLAC and Apple Lossless are royalty-free, open source codecs, widely used and well-established.
 It’s difficult to tell whether or not these files will remain playable for decades into the future, but it seems likely, given that FLAC has been around since 2001 and Apple Lossless since 2004.
 Windows, Android, and web browsers from Google and Mozilla adding native support for FLAC signals an increase in its popularity, with support from other popular applications likely on the way.

-FLAC was incorporated into the non-profit Xiph.Org Foundation in 2003, and according to the Xiph website, “FLAC is an open format, and there is no generation loss if you need to convert your data to another format… and FLAC has a verify option that decodes the encoded stream in parallel with the encoding process and compares the result to the original, aborting with an error if there is a mismatch.”
+FLAC was incorporated into the non-profit Xiph.Org Foundation in 2003, and according to Xiph, “FLAC is an open format, and there is no generation loss if you need to convert your data to another format… and FLAC has a verify option that decodes the encoded stream in parallel with the encoding process and compares the result to the original, aborting with an error if there is a mismatch.”
 By comparison, we couldn’t find any literature from Apple regarding future compatibility for the Apple Lossless codec.

 For files above 16 bits, FLAC offers another clear advantage, as Apple does not allow for converting from Apple Lossless to a file greater than 16 bits.
 A 24-bit Apple Lossless file cannot be converted a 24-bit WAVE or AIFF file without special software.
 If archiving files with depths higher than 16-bits, avoid using Apple Lossless altogether.

 Support for FLAC and Apple Lossless is slowly increasing, but limited for audio and video production.
 Some DAWs like Audacity, Cockos Reaper, and Steinberg Cubase offer native support for FLAC, whereas Apple software offers excellent support for Apple Lossless in its DAWs and NLEs.
 For audio playback, FLAC has more widespread support, especially with Windows and Android, whereas Apple products natively support Apple Lossless (up to 24-bit/96kHz for iPhones and iPads).
-And lastly, FLAC is superior for longterm archival storage, with open-source software to encode/decode FLAC to WAVE, and data verification that minimizes errors when encoding to FLAC.
+Lastly, FLAC is superior for longterm archival storage, with open-source software to encode/decode FLAC to WAVE, and data verification that minimizes errors when encoding to FLAC.

-The only advantages Apple Lossless has over FLAC is support for across the Apple ecosystem, and its strong potential for use in production workflows.
+The only advantages Apple Lossless has over FLAC is support across the Apple ecosystem, and its potential for use in production workflows.
 Otherwise, FLAC is the superior lossless compressed audio codec, and we expect to see increased support for FLAC in the coming years.